11. 1N Forcing and 2/1

 After a limit raise, opener generally passes, bids 4M, or starts exploring for slam by bidding a control.

 After a preemptive raise to 4M, opener passes nearly always.
-Remember, that means five trump and a weak hand, not a strong hand.
+Remember, 4M means five trump and a weak hand, not a strong hand.

 After One Heart - One Spade